What is the true value of insulation in your home?

 Insulating your home reduces your energy consumption (heating and cooling) and can improve your level of comfort.
 Any work done in this area is also a good environmental choice since, by reducing your consumption, you conserve energy resources and at the same time limit greenhouse gas emissions.
-Also, keep in mind that a well-insulated home is a healthy place to live for you and your loved ones as there is ample evidence that moisture combined with poor temperature control can contribute to respiratory illness and various allergies.
+Also, keep in mind that a well-insulated home is a healthy place for you and your loved ones.
+There is significant evidence that moisture combined with poor temperature control can contribute to respiratory illness and various allergies.

 Acoustic and sound insulation

 Sound insulation can be achieved at the same time as thermal insulation with the use of specialized materials and products.
 In this case, we're speaking of thermoacoustic insulation.
-It is essential for you to clearly identify your insulation needs, as each type of insulation can involve quite different costs.
+It is essential for you to clearly identify your insulation needs, as each type of insulation can vary significantly in cost.
 Do not hesitate to contact one of our Reno-Assistance renovation advisors for more information.

 Several aspects must be taken into account before undertaking insulation work.
-Essentially, you should consider the following points in any project aimed at the insulation of your home:
+Essentially, you should consider the following points for any project involving insulation of your home:

 - The price of insulation